DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 > The _Link is Down_ and _NO-CARRIER_ messages are because I've unplugged the network cable.

 ### Dealing with USB attached Ethernet
-At this point, you may be tempted to rely on the `ifup -a` in _rcS_ and call it done.
+At this point, you may be tempted to rely on the `ifup -a` in _rcS_ to configure _eth0_ and call it done.
 But this won't work.
 You'll see an error in the boot messages, like the one shown below.

 ```
 ip: can't find device 'eth0'